Social Media Roadmaps

 There is also the About Me page – the center piece of any base camp – that needs attention.
 To recap the wisdom of Darren Rowse,

-Setting up an about page is really important – it’s one of those pages that a new reader will head to in order to help them work out what your blog is about, who is behind it and to decide whether they’ll keep reading it.
+Setting up an about page is really important ? it?s one of those pages that a new reader will head to in order to help them work out what your blog is about, who is behind it and to decide whether they?ll keep reading it.

 Fortify (And Diversify) Your Primary Social Media Channels